 - Submission is both: - A nicely written and composed PDF file devoid of code - You can create a latex/Word/OpenOffice/etc. template right now and save yourself time - The code you used to generate your results - If you have problems email me.
-Worst scenario is you get a reply "I am sorry, but I cannot help you with XXXXXX". - Especially for Ph.D. students, if you don't get an exam link via email, I will post the exam on the course webpage within a few minutes of start time CET and you can email your exam submission(s): code and PDF write-up.
+Worst scenario is you get a reply "I am sorry, but I cannot help you with XXXXXX". - Especially for Ph.D. students, if you don't get an exam link via email, I will post the exam on the course webpage within a few minutes of start time and you can email your exam submission(s): code and PDF write-up. - Problem 1 has been the basically the same question for every AMAS exam, and it will be again this year too.